Cynth42/feed-reader-testing/README.md

 ## References

-Used MDN Docs, Course on JavaScript testing, knowledge and Matt's walkthorough on feed reader testing as a guide - :)
+Reviewed MDN Docs, Course on JavaScript testing, and used Matt's walkthorough on feed reader testing as a guide - :)